Home Blog About Jinx Gizmo

 And just as there was Adam, there was the Systems Engineer.
 The Holy Programmer Analyst III that held impressive certifications and had trekked to the high summit of Big Iron to bend the mainframe to his or her will.

 In order to facilitate orderly delivery of work product, different systems and schemes have made their mark on the industry.
-Waterfall, Six Sigma, ISO-WHOCARES, CRC Cards, Microsoft Project, and so forth.
+Waterfall, Six Sigma, CRC Cards, Microsoft Project, and so forth.
 A veritable rogue's gallery of tools and methods that have had some imprint on the way we plan and execute things.
 One thing, one type of tool, above ALL by many miles, has endured: Source control and versioning.
 For those of you that don't know what I'm talking about, this brief paragraph does a pretty decent job of explaining.

 I'm not going to go into the history of the subject but I've been around long enough to have endured Microsoft Visual Source Safe, which was only terrible in hindsight after I'd used a better product.
 Over the years, I've used BitBucket with Git, git locally, Subversion, and (mostly) Git and GitHub.
 I have my preferences, but I try to be less dogmatic in my old age.